 - Link direct to an episode

 - Validate this podcast’s RSS feed at CastFeedValidator

 - Learn more about our podcast pages

-Cache: We cache most information on these pages for seven days; audio analysis for considerably longer.
-This page was produced on March 22 at 13:45:33 UTC.
+Cache: We cache most information on these pages, and are currently caching pages for at least fourteen days.
+This page was produced on July 22 at 10:02:58 UTC.
 Flush the cache